For its final recording, the extraordinary British singers explore rarely heard seasonal music of the Renaissance.

 Michael Tilson Thomas and the San Francisco Symphony explore the more humble side of Romantic and modern repertoire.

-Tyson is the musical "poet" for Chopin's twenty-four preludes
+The American pianist is a musical "poet" in Chopin's twenty-four preludes.

 German violinist Lena Neudauer brings a fresh approach to works Mozart composed during the time of the American Revolution.

 The American guitarist brings together an astonishing diversity of music in a five-disc set.

 The superstar pianist dazzles with an energetic performance of Mozart concertos, sonatas, and other works.

 The Georgian violinist explores Bach's music through concertos, sonatas, and sacred music.

 Welsh pianist Llyr Williams explores Richard Wagner's works for solo piano as well as re-imaginings by Franz Liszt and Glenn Gould, and his own transcriptions.